Alleged Saudi role in the September 11 attacks

-Since the September 11 attacks in the United States in 2001, allegations of Saudi Arabia involvement in the attacks have been made, with the Kingdom of Saudi Arabia (KSA) regularly denying such claims.
-The 2004 Final Report of the National Commission on Terrorist Attacks Upon the United States "found no evidence that the Saudi government as an institution or senior Saudi officials individually funded Al Qaeda" to conspire in the attacks, or that it funded the attackers.
-The "report identifies Saudi Arabia as the primary source of al-Qaeda funding", and 15 of the 19 hijackers were Saudi citizens.
+Since the September 11 attacks in the United States in 2001, allegations of Saudi government involvement in the attacks have been made, with Saudi Arabia regularly denying such claims.

+The 9/11 Commission Report, issued by the 9/11 Commission on July 22, 2004, "found no evidence that the Saudi government as an institution or senior Saudi officials individually funded Al-Qaeda" to conspire in the attacks, or that it funded the attackers; however, according to the BBC, the report identified Saudi Arabia as the primary funding location for Al-Qaeda, and that 15 of the 19 hijackers were Saudi citizens.

 In 2012, the FBI stated that it had evidence that Saudi diplomat Fahad al-Thumairy, a Saudi Ministry of Islamic Affairs official and radical cleric who served at the King Fahd Mosque in Los Angeles, and Omar al-Bayoumi (OAB), a suspected Saudi government agent, had supported the 9/11 hijackers.
-In 2021, the FBI stated that Omar al-Bayoumi was a Saudi Arabian intelligence agent with ties to 9/11 hijackers Nawaf al-Hazmi and Khalid al-Mihdhar when they initially entered into the US.
+In 2021, the FBI stated that Omar al-Bayoumi was a Saudi intelligence agent with ties to 9/11 hijackers Nawaf al-Hazmi and Khalid al-Mihdhar when they initially entered into the US.
 In 2022, the FBI stated that "there is a 50/50 chance al-Bayoumi had advanced knowledge the 9/11 attacks were to occur".
 Al-Bayoumi also helped the hijackers find housing in San Diego.
 Al-Bayoumi stated that he simply befriended the hijackers and also denied being a Saudi government agent.
-The Saudi Arabian government also denied that Al-Bayoumi was an agent.
+The Saudi government also denied that Al-Bayoumi was an agent.

-As a major exporter of oil to the US, the Saudi Arabian government had broad immunity from lawsuits in the US surrounding Saudi Arabia's role in the attacks until the United States District Court for the Southern District of New York allowed a suit against the Saudi Arabian government in March 2018.
+The Saudi government had broad immunity from lawsuits in the US under the Foreign Sovereign Immunity Act until it was amended in 2016 by the Justice Against Sponsors of Terrorism Act (JASTA).
+In 2018 a federal judge ruled that a lawsuit brought forward by survivors of, and the families of victims of, the 9/11 attacks, had "a reasonable basis" under JASTA and allowed it to move forward.

+Alleged evidence

+Origin of the perpetrators

+In the attacks of September 11, 2001, four hijacked commercial airliners were used to attack targets in New York and Washington, D.C.
+The 19 hijackers belonged to the terrorist network Al-Qaeda and came from four countries: 15 of them were Saudi citizens.
+In addition, there were two from the United Arab Emirates and one each from Egypt and Lebanon.
+This striking concentration of Saudi origins – as well as the Saudi nationality of al-Qaeda leader Osama bin Laden – early on raised suspicions of possible links to Saudi Arabia.
+Most of the Saudi attackers came from conservative Islamic regions of Saudi Arabia and some had been socialized in radical religious circles.
+Saudi Arabia, a close ally of the US, came under political pressure to distance itself from the perpetrators and al-Qaeda.
+Official representatives of Saudi Arabia repeatedly emphasized that they had neither known about nor supported the attack plans and categorically rejected any responsibility.